UBC-MDS/pokemon-type-predictor/README.md

 As a way to keep children attentive to the show and more familiar with the franchise, the show often asked the famous question "Who's that Pokemon?!" at the beginning of a commercial break, with an image of the shaded outline of a Pokemon.
 The show would reveal the Pokemon at the end of the commercial break, rewarding those who stayed through the advertisements.

 Initially inspired by this ploy of the franchise, we thought it might be interesting to predict something related to the Pokemon.
 This thought was further developed when we remembered that as each generation of the franchise is released, the players encounter brand new Pokemon that the world has never seen.
 When encountering a new Pokemon, the game gives no indication to its type, leading us to our question: given the attributes of an undiscovered Pokemon, are we able to predict its type?
-Subsequently, what if the Pokemon has two types?
-Are we able to predict its second type?

 ## Data